 High-quality digital microscope images of each project are included, at no added cost.

-Canada's specialist in freshwater crustacean zooplankton taxonomy — exclusively
+Canadian specialist in freshwater crustacean zooplankton taxonomy — exclusively

 About Me